 Tired children are often challenging children.
 By prioritizing sleep, parents often see dramatic improvements in behavior, mood, and cooperation during waking hours.

-This guide examines Sleep Space within the broader context of Behavior Patterns, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.
+This guide examines Night Waking within the broader context of Classroom Behavior, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.

 Children need structure to grow healthy, both physically and mentally.
 One of the most important habits parents can teach is going to bed at the same time every day.
 A consistent bedtime routine helps children develop discipline, improve behavior, and understand how to restore their energy after a long day.